vinaysingri/opcode-ai/README.md

-# Opcode Microprocessor Simulator
+# 🎮 Opcode Microprocessor Simulator

 A Java Spring Boot application that simulates a custom microprocessor with a specific instruction set, providing a REST API interface for interaction.
+Let's dive into how this project was built! 🚀

-## Project Development Approach
+## 📝 Project Development Approach

-### Documentation-Driven Development
+### 📚 Documentation-Driven Development
 The project follows a documentation-driven development approach, with detailed documentation in the `docs/` directory that guided the implementation:

 1. **Requirements (`docs/requirements/`)**